p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

-However, currently the P4_16 language and `p4c` compiler allow it, so it seems to be a good idea to have predictable rules to follow for what the P4Info file contents should be, and how the resulting system should behave.
+However, currently the P4_16 language and `p4c` compiler allow it, so it seems to be a good idea to have predictable rules to follow for what the P4Info message contents should be, and how the resulting system should behave.

 The basic design described here tries to keep things fairly straightforward to explain and understand, if a P4_16 program does so.